xcode96/IT-Security-Policy/README.md

 ---

-## How to Deploy to a Live Server (GitHub Pages)
+## How to Deploy to a Live Server (GitHub Pages or Vercel)

-You can host this application for free using GitHub Pages.
+You can host this application for free using modern static hosting platforms.

 ### Step 1: Create a GitHub Repository

 1. Create a new repository on your GitHub account.
 2. Upload all the project files (`index.html`, `App.tsx`, etc.) to this new repository.

-### Step 2: Enable GitHub Pages
+### Step 2: Deploy

+**Option A: Vercel (Recommended)**
+1. Sign up for a free account at [vercel.com](https://vercel.com).
+2. Connect your GitHub account.
+3. Import the repository you just created.
+4. Vercel will automatically detect that it's a static site and deploy it.
+No configuration is needed.
+5. You will be given a live URL (like `https://<project-name>.vercel.app`).

+**Option B: GitHub Pages**
 1. In your repository on GitHub, go to the **Settings** tab.
 2. In the left sidebar, click on **Pages**.
 3. Under the "Build and deployment" section, for the **Source**, select **Deploy from a branch**.
 4. For the **Branch**, select `main` (or `master`) and keep the folder as `/ (root)`.
 5. Click **Save**.

-GitHub will now build your page and deploy it.
-It may take a few minutes.
-Once it's ready, you will see a URL at the top of the Pages settings, like `https://<your-username>.github.io/<your-repository-name>/`.
-This is your live application URL.
+6. You will get a URL like `https://<your-username>.github.io/<your-repository-name>/`.

 ---

 ## Data Workflow: How to Update the Live Quiz Questions

-Because this application is a **static site** (it doesn't have a live database), updating the quiz questions requires a simple code update.
+Because this application is a **static site** (it doesn't have a live database), updating the quiz questions for everyone requires a simple code update.
 The Admin Panel is a powerful tool to help you with this.

 **The process is designed to be safe and easy:**

-1.  **Test Locally or on a Staging Site**: Access the **Admin Panel** of your application (by adding `?page=admin` to the URL).
+1.  **Prepare Updates**: Access the **Admin Panel** of your live or local application (by adding `?page=admin` to the URL).

 2.  **Add Your New Questions**: Go to the **Question Management** tab and use the form to add all the new questions you need for each category.